qwertypopz/shady_meadows_challenge/README.md

 ### Geckodriver
 Download and unzip [geckodriver](https://github.com/mozilla/geckodriver/releases) into the same directory as the Python project if it does not already exist
-## Common Functions
+## Functions
-Commonly used functions have been compiled into the *common_functions.py* file with the intent of saving time and energy when creating new functionality to the smoke test.
-Code with specific use-case are typically organized in their respective file.
-Listed below are the commonly used functions that would be helpful when creating a new test.
+Commonly used functions have been compiled into each of the aforementioned python files, generally organized by their use case.
+If the functionality applies to general use of the site, they will be organized into the common_functions.py file.
+These functions were created with the intent of saving time and energy when adding new functionality to the smoke test.
+Listed below are the functions that would be helpful when creating a new test.
+To use these functions, the developer must import the respective python file to their test.

+**splash.validate(log)**
+* Location
+    * splash.py
+* Parameters
+    * log: Utilizes logging functionality for testing and diagnostic purposes
+* Summary
+    * Validates each page of the welcome splash page before closing the browser

+**reservation.action(args, log)**
+* Location
+    * reservation.py
+* Parameters
+    * args: This is a dictionary variable with the following key value pairs:
+        * room: String variable denoting type of reservation ('Single', 'Double', 'Family', 'Suite')
+        * start_date: datetime variable stating reservation start date Can be defined by datetime.datetime(YYYY, MM, DD)
+        * duration: integer variable stating duration of reservation in days
+    * log: Utilizes logging functionality for testing and diagnostic purposes
+* Summary
+    * The main user-side function of the website.
+Developers are able to emulate user behavior in making a reservation by passing in the required parameters.
+The function itself enters dummy personal information to complete the reservation form before submission.

+**contact.action(log)**
+* Location
+    * contact.py
+* Parameters
+    * log: Utilizes logging functionality for testing and diagnostic purposes.
+* Summary
+    * Fills out contact form with pre-determined information and then validates through the admin panel

-**admin_login(driver, log)**
+**common_functions.admin_login(driver, log)**
+* Location
+    * common_functions.py
 * Parameters
     * driver: Allows the program to utilize the browser in the same manner a user would.
     * log: Utilizes logging functionality for testing and diagnostic purposes.